 We must remember that we cannot abandon the truth and remain a free nation.

-For each of the three-prongs, Saving Democracy will educate citizens about the authoritarian threat, and equip them to recognize what a belief in and commitment to democratic principles and behaviors look like.
+For each of the three-prongs described below, Saving Democracy is educating citizens and college students about the authoritarian threat, and equipping them to recognize what a belief in and commitment to democratic principles and behaviors look like.